3 Simple Ways To Stop Your Puppy From Biting

 2. Socialization Will Help Stop Your Puppy From Biting

-Sign your dog up for puppy kindergarten or socialization class.
-Not only will you get getting your dog the proper socialization he needs, but he’ll be picking up on lots of good doggie manners in the process.
+Another way to stop your puppy from biting everything is by socializing them more.
+Sign them up for puppy kindergarten or doggy daycare for awhile.
+Not only will you be getting your dog the proper socialization he needs, but he’ll be picking up on lots of good doggie manners in the process, including better bite inhibition.

-They’ll be learning from other dogs that playing too rough isn’t tolerated and that it puts a quick stop to play time.
+They’ll be learning from other dogs that playing too rough isn’t tolerated, and that biting too much puts a time out to play time.

 If you’re not going to puppy kindergarten try to continue to introduce your new puppy to other dogs in other situations.
 Socialization is often overlooked when it comes to training, but it’s one of the first things you should work on.
 Studies have shown that dogs that don’t receive proper socialization are more likely to have behavioral problems later on.

 Studies like this indicate that it’s never too early to begin socialization and why dogs who don’t get sufficient human contact as puppies tend to be the most difficult to break of their fear of people later in life. – Animal Behavior College

 Not only is socialization necessary for their social development – it makes bite inhibition training much easier.
 Having your puppy learn from other dogs is something you should take advantage of.
 Back before we domesticated them they were pack animals, so they’re pretty good at learning from their peers.

 You’re still going to work on training bite inhibition at home.
 But socializing with other dogs can be invaluable when it comes to making the process much easier.

 Tip: If you’re not able to sign up for a puppy class invite your friends or neighbors well behaved dogs over for some play dates.

 3. Clicker Train Your Pup for Better Impulse Control